-I had a special request to make Ricotta Herb Souffle.
+I had a special request one weekend to make Ricotta Herb Souffle, a recipe I experimented with early on.
+(This guest was one of my guinea pigs.)
 It turned out perfect and my guests enjoyed every bite.
 I decided to share the recipe for this well loved dish on my website.
 A little time consuming to prepare but well worth it.
 I usually serve the souffle with oven roasted tomatoes, sauteed mushrooms and a yummy coffee cake or muffins.
 Give it a try, I’m sure you will enjoy this lovely souffle!

 Ricotta Herb Souffle Serves 8